kitledger/docs/01-getting-started/introduction.md

 However building an ERP system, even with great tooling, is a massive undertaking and as such Kitledger is not limited to *only* building ERP systems but rather any kind of system that benefits for double entry accounting principles.

-In fact, the most valuable way to use Kitledger as a complement to an organization's existing ERP system by providing transactional structure to departments and business processes that might not be at a given point in time, properly supported by the main platform.
+In fact, the most valuable way to use Kitledger is as a complement to an organization's existing ERP system by providing transactional structure to departments and business processes that might not be, at a given point in time, properly supported by the main ERP platform.

 ## Use Cases